oatmeaI/stax/readme.md

 title.element.textOpacity = 0.5;
 ```

-This is mostly useful for access properties that haven't been implemented by XXX yet, like above.
+This is mostly useful for access properties that haven't been implemented by Stax yet, like above.

-XXX exposes a single class, `Component` that can be used to create your own reusable components, like so:
+Stax exposes a single class, `Component` that can be used to create your own reusable components, like so:

 ```js
 class Title extends Component {